JWehder/Brewery-Finder/README.md

 You can view all of your saved breweries with their information by clicking the "Saved Breweries" button below the search bar.

 ![Alt Text](https://media.giphy.com/media/nTKemljbEu6OWkBQIW/giphy.gif)

+## Roadmap

+-I would like to add a delete button to each of the saved brewery cards.
+-I would like to add a home button to redirect you back to the home page

+## Con